anskarl/LoMRF/doc/2_2_temporal_inference_examples.md

 The aim in activity recognition is to recognize complex activities that take place between multiple persons, by exploiting information about simple observed individual activities.
-The first set [CAVIAR dataset](http://homepages.inf.ed.ac.uk/rbf/CAVIARDATA1/) comprises 28 surveillance videos, where each frame is annotated by human experts from the CAVIAR team on two levels.
+The first set [CAVIAR dataset](http://homepages.inf.ed.ac.uk/rbf/CAVIARDATA1/) comprises of 28 surveillance videos, where each frame is annotated by human experts from the CAVIAR team on two levels.
 The first level contains simple, input events that concern activities of individual persons or the state of objects.
 The second level contains composite event annotations, describing the activities between multiple persons and/or objects - i.e., people *meeting* and *moving* together, *leaving an object* and *fighting*.